tytydraco/yessleep/out/My_cat_started_talking_to_me_and_the_things_it_says_scare_me.md

 My cat started talking to me and the things it says scares me.

 Hey nosleep, I've got kind of a weird issue.
 My cat has started talking to me and the things it's saying are really starting to wear on me.
-It's been about three weeks now.
 It all started after my last breakup.

-\---
+--

 "She never loved you, you know"